dermatologist/ehealth-react-boilerplate/README.md

 Queries are made by submitting a health card number to the test API.
 This can be used for DHIR with minimal modifications.

+## API

-## The API does not allow OPTIONS pre-flight call.
+The API does not allow OPTIONS pre-flight call.
 Options call cannot be avoided as header parameters need to be set.
 As a workaround, a proxy server is provided in the server folder that intercepts OPTION requests and sets appropriate headers.
 The API details are available [here](https://www.innovation-lab.ca/search-medication-dispense-r2/).

 * STEP 1: Sign up for a free test account at the [innovation-lab website](https://www.innovation-lab.ca/) and get you access key.